john-cd/rust_howto/src/categories/encoding/binary_encoders.md

 {{#include ../../../crates/ex/cats/encoding/foo.capnp}}
 ```

-Key Features of Cap'n Proto:
+### Key Features of Cap'n Proto

-Compact and efficient: Cap'n Proto is designed to be very space-efficient for both on-the-wire and in-memory representations.
+- Compact and efficient: Cap'n Proto is designed to be very space-efficient for both on-the-wire and in-memory representations.
-Fast: Cap'n Proto offers excellent performance, especially for serialization and deserialization.
+- Fast: Cap'n Proto offers excellent performance, especially for serialization and deserialization.
-Language-agnostic: You can generate code in various programming languages from a single .capnp definition file.
+- Language-agnostic: You can generate code in various programming languages from a single .capnp definition file.
-Schema evolution: Cap'n Proto supports schema evolution, allowing you to modify the structure of your data over time without breaking compatibility.
+- Schema evolution: Cap'n Proto supports schema evolution, allowing you to modify the structure of your data over time without breaking compatibility.

 </div>